stardog-union/stardog-examples/examples/cli/versioning/README.md

 Query returned 5 results in 00:00:00.041
 ```

-We can write a [query](list_versions.sparql] that retrieve more details about the versions:
+We can write a [query](list_versions.sparql) that retrieves more details about the versions:
 ```
 $ stardog vcs query demo list_versions.sparql
 +---------+-------------------------+------------------------------------------------------------------------------+